-Milestone Date Selection of dissertation advisor By the end of the student's 1st year Selection of dissertation committee By the end of the student's 2 nd year and before sitting for the qualifying exam Filing your plan of study By the end of the student's 2 nd year and before sitting for the qualifying exam.
+Milestone Date Selection of dissertation advisor By the end of the student's 1 st year Selection of dissertation committee By the end of the student's 2 nd year and before sitting for the qualifying exam Filing your plan of study By the end of the student's 2 nd year and before sitting for the qualifying exam.
 For Clemson students, this includes filing your GS2.
-Completing the qualifying exam By the end of the student's 2 nd year, typically during the summer prior to the Fall semester starting the 3 rd year.
-Defending your dissertation proposal Within 1 year of passing the qualifying exam Defending your dissertation At least 6 months (but typically longer) after passing the dissertation proposal.
+Completing the qualifying exam By the end of the student's 2 nd year, typically during the summer prior to the Fall semester of the student's 3 rd year.
+Defending your dissertation proposal Within 1 year of passing the qualifying exam Defending your dissertation At least one year (but often longer) after passing the dissertation proposal.